 (c) That of carrying arms openly;

 Showing Your True ColoursDespite a more general prohibition on dressing as the enemy these days, this is still a permissible action.
 A ship is allowed to fly the flags of an opposing or neutral nation (although protected symbols are banned) as it approaches an enemy vessel or the coast.
 However, before it engages the enemy, it has to lower the colours it is flying and reveal its true colours.
-Witness the Q-Ships of World War One and World War II.
+Witness the Q-Ships of World War One and World War II, converted merchant ships loaded with things which float like cork, balsa and wooden coffins to render them nearly unsinkable—and also large artillery hidden by drop-down panels.
+When an enemy submarine approached to close range and surfaced to attack with a deck gun, the colors were raised, and the panels were dropped.
 Lowering your colours (called "striking") is the naval symbol for surrendering.
 This is also the origin of the expression "nailing one's colours to the mast", meaning you weren't going to surrender.
-This is not as relevant these days—it's a lot harder to disguise a particular cruiser type than a sailing ship and naval warfare these days takes place at far longer ranges, although there is a story of a British aircraft carrier pretending to be a Pakistani cruise liner on radar (by broadcasting such a registration beacon and answering hails in Urdu) in order to sneak up on some Americans during a training exercise, the USN only being alerted to the deception when the British opened fire.
-On saying that the British should have announced their presence prior to this, the British argued that they had been flying the physical Pakistani flag the whole, and raised the physical White Ensign when they launched... but of course, the USN was too far away to see them.. note This applies also to ground troops, who may wear enemy uniforms as a deception but before firing upon enemy forces, they must put on proper insignia so that if they are captured, they are entitled to be treated as prisoners of war.
-However, as lawful combatants can still be tried for any criminal offenses they commit in the execution of their duty (rape, theft, etc.), if they are captured using enemy uniforms to gather intelligence/spread despondency or falsehoods within the ranks of the enemy behind enemy lines, they may be tried for espionage and, if found guilty, executed or otherwise punished as per the laws of the nation that has captured them.
+This is not as relevant these days—it's a lot harder to disguise a particular cruiser type than a sailing ship and naval warfare these days takes place at far longer ranges.
+There is a story of a British aircraft carrier pretending to be a Pakistani cruise liner on radar (by broadcasting such a registration beacon and answering hails in Urdu) in order to sneak up on some Americans during a training exercise.
+The USN was only alerted to the deception when the British opened fire.
+When they protested that the British should have announced their identity beforehand, the British argued that they had been flying the physical Pakistani flag the whole time (see the note), and raised the physical White Ensign when they launched... but of course, the USN was too far away to see them. note This applies also to ground troops, who may wear enemy uniforms as a deception but before firing upon enemy forces, they must put on proper insignia so that if they are captured, they are entitled to be treated as prisoners of war.
+However, as lawful combatants can still be tried for any criminal offences they commit in the execution of their duty (rape, theft, etc.), if they are captured using enemy uniforms to gather intelligence/spread despondency or falsehoods within the ranks of the enemy behind enemy lines, they may be tried for espionage and, if found guilty, executed or otherwise punished as per the laws of the nation that has captured them.

 It is not acceptable to say "I was just following orders".